relateddata/ContextAwareConferenceDatasetRelease/README.md

 If you are interested in accessing the image dataset, please visit the above link to download the files.

-Here is the full sample image of "Chinese man + Black woman" mentioned in this article: https://file.io/9k8OFDAHHsbP; here is the data for "Black man + Chinese woman": https://file.io/7qJOMzrRe1Wh, https://file.io/PpfTbWNLTCOl, https://file.io/UxPEvCXARMVw, https://file.io/wAaczKKqUs4M, https://file.io/lvnKKyadhPLF
+Here is the sample image of "Chinese man + Black woman" and "Black man + Chinese woman": https://limewire.com/d/fdd7cc23-08a5-4fd4-8f46-9d0368ff55de#0QmQpEiWry8fCQR5qFhYaD_h4n6x9aPgqa6pbb_e6_A

 # Guidelines for Annotating Harmful vs. Non-Harmful Images in Comments